 Daniel was among the few Jews, perhaps the only one, to have lived through the entire period of exile.
-The first were taken to Babylon as hostages – mainly young members of the royal family and nobility, Daniel included – following Nebuchadrezzar’s capture of Jerusalem in the third year of the reign of Jehoiakim, king of Judah (Dan 1:1).
-Since Jehoiakim ascended the throne in September 609, the period of servitude therefore began at some point between September 607 and September 606 BC, 69 or 70 years before its end in 537 BC.
-The writer of II Chronicles counted 70 years, i.e. from the beginning of the third year.
+These first exiles were taken to Babylon as hostages – mainly young members of the royal family and nobility, Daniel included – following Nebuchadrezzar’s capture of Jerusalem in the third year of the reign of Jehoiakim, king of Judah (Dan 1:1).
+Since Jehoiakim ascended the throne in September 609, the period of servitude began at some point between September 607 and September 606 BC, 69 or 70 years before its end in 537 BC.
+The writer of II Chronicles counted 70 years, i.e. from the beginning of the third year in 607.

-The king captured was Jehoiachin, who was replaced by Zedekiah (II Ki 24:15-17).
+The king captured was Jehoiachin.
+He was replaced on the throne by Zedekiah (II Ki 24:15-17).

 Daniel was only too well aware that this had come to pass.
 “All Israel has transgressed your law and turned aside, refusing to obey your voice.
 The curse and oath that are written in the Law of Moses the servant of God have been poured out upon us.”